 Operators are symbols or keywords to perform specific operations in a programming language.
-They alter variables, perform various calculations and take decisions in a program.
-Know about types of operators in python.
+They alter variables, perform various calculations, and make decisions in a program.
+Know about types of operators in Python.

-In Python, there are many operators like arithmetic, assignment, bitwise, comparison, logical, membership, and identity operators.
+Python’s six types of operators are arithmetic, comparison, logical, bitwise, assignment, membership, and identity operators.
 These operators perform various tasks such as mathematical calculations, evaluating conditions, and manipulating data.

 See Also: Top Java Project Ideas For Final Year Project (Complete Guide)